Rumpunzel/rpg-thingy/playing-the-game/interacting-with-the-world.md

 Often, the GM will like your suggestion and add the trait (or a variation of it) on their own volition with the rating of their choosing as a new trait.

-Alternatively, if the new trait is a fitting and creative idea but would be a little _too_ convenient for your current predicament, the GM may ask you to spend **1** Favor to create the new trait on the place, creature, or person with rating up to the rating of your own trait.
+If the new trait is a fitting and creative idea but would be a little _too_ convenient for your current predicament, the GM may ask you to spend **1** Favor to create the new trait on the place, creature, or person with rating up to the rating of your own trait.
+Alternatively, you may create new environmental traits with skill tests (see [Creating Boons Using Traits](../playing-the-game/boons-&-banes)).